-Customer 360
+Building a Customer 360 Analytics Pipeline

-Customer 360 refers to getting a single view of customer engagement across the entire customer journey.
+Customer 360 refers to getting a single view of customer engagement across their entire customer journey.
 It connects apps and data sources from customer interactions to give businesses a 360-degree customer view.
 It includes customer data from a variety of sources, including customer demographics, customer relationship management (CRM), social media, eCommerce, marketing, sales, customer service, mobile apps, and many other customer touchpoints.

 Businesses can leverage insights gained from a comprehensive customer view to improve and deliver exceptional experiences, increase customer loyalty, create reliable customer profiles to improve marketing and sales initiatives, streamline and connect business processes and workflows to improve efficiency and functionality, and reduce time and cost caused by human error in the customer journey.